emqx/blog/en/202007/emqx-server-ssl-tls-secure-connection-configuration-guide.md

 #### MQTT connection test (MQTTX)

-After finished configuring and restarted EMQX, we use [MQTT client tool - MQTT X](https://mqttx.app) (this tool is cross-platform and supports [MQTT 5.0](https://www.emqx.com/en/mqtt/mqtt5)) to verify that whether TLS service is normally running.
+After finished configuring and restarted EMQX, we use [MQTT client tool - MQTTX](https://mqttx.app) (this tool is cross-platform and supports [MQTT 5.0](https://www.emqx.com/en/mqtt/mqtt5)) to verify that whether TLS service is normally running.

-- Refer to the following picture to create `MQTT client` in the MQTT X (  `127.0.0.1` in the Host input box need to be replaced by the real IP of EMQX broker)
+- Refer to the following picture to create `MQTT client` in the MQTTX (  `127.0.0.1` in the Host input box need to be replaced by the real IP of EMQX broker)

 ![mqttx-config](https://assets.emqx.com/images/193bff6de2baeeb4fe4d0d0d21a9faf2.jpg)